kristijan-pajtasev/react-date-picker/README.md

 Inside we have caption with class controls which contains two divs (one for month changing and one for year changing) with two more elements.
 Moving into past element with class prev and into future with class next.
 Each week is table row with class week.
 Each day has class day.
 If day is not possible to be clicked it has class disabled, and selected day has class selected.
+Week days names are in thead element.
+Each label is th element and they are inside of one tr element.
+Each th element has dayLabel class.

 ### Styling as component parameter
 To add some style to part of component you can pass JSON object for styling as customStyle property.